-B.7 Elliptic curves suitable for pairings
+B.7 Pairing-friendly elliptic curves

 It is relatively easy to construct bilinear pairings for supersingular curves, yet for curves randomly generated, it is difficult to construct computable pairings.
 Therefore, when considering ordinary curves, ones with a structure suitable for pairings should be selected.